English Language & Literature Department

 Learning Oasis

 The Learning Oasis, our school’s library, is a vibrant hub where students come together to discover the joy of reading and learning.
 As the heart of our school's reading programme, it offers a diverse collection of books, digital resources and cozy reading corners that encourage students to explore new genres and ideas.
-The Learning Oasis is more than a resource centre, it’s a welcoming space that fosters curiosity, creativity and a strong reading culture across the school.
+Students are involved in selecting books for the Learning Oasis, giving them ownership of the reading programme while ensuring the collection remains relevant, engaging, and reflective of their interests.
+The Learning Oasis is more than a resource centre, it is a welcoming space that fosters curiosity, creativity and a strong reading culture across the school.

 -